Agenda

 Vivienne Ming, PhD

-Professional mad scientist @ Socos Labs
+Professional mad scientist, Socos Labs & UC Berkeley

 Dr. Vivienne Ming will dive into how AI and neuroscience intersect to reshape human potential.
 Her session explores practical ways to use AI as an empowering tool, helping us prepare future generations to thrive in a technology-driven world while maintaining creativity, emotional intelligence, and autonomy.